tonycknight/nomoretrolls/README.md

 ## Chat bot

-The Chat bot will scan discord users' messages and react.
+The Chat bot will scan discord users' messages and react to them accordingly.

 You'll need the bot's client ID, secret and token in the configuration, and give the bot the following permissions: